 Some attractions offer “fast track” admissions to Dublin Pass holders and select local businesses offer discounts and complimentary items if you flash your Dublin Pass.
 You will also receive a free guidebook with each Dublin Pass you purchase.
 (The guidebook is really quite nice.
 It is pocket sized and filled with colorful images- the kids will love it!)

-If you don’t plan to pick up your car until after your time in Dublin the Dublin Pass also includes a one-way trip from the Dublin airport to the city center.
+If you don’t plan to pick up your car until after your time in Dublin the Dublin Pass also includes a one-way trip from the Dublin airport to the city center via Aircoach.

 Buying a Dublin Pass

 You will want to buy your Dublin Pass online before your trip to get the best deal.
 You can choose to have it shipped to you- in which case order as soon as you know your travel dates- or you can arrange to pick it up at the Dublin airport or the Tourism Center on Suffolk St. The Dublin Pass is valid for 12 months from date of purchase and begins to expire with first use.

 The Dublin Pass can be purchased in 1, 2, 3 and 6 day durations.

 Is a Dublin Pass Right for You?

 That will, of course, depend on what you plan to do in Dublin.
-If you have only one day in Dublin- the day your flight lands- then I would say you won’t get your money’s worth.
+If you have only one day in Dublin- the day your flight lands- then I would say you may not get your money’s worth.
 But if you pair one of Dublin’s hostels or less expensive hotels with a Dublin Pass for 2 or 3 days, you’ll enjoy everything the city has to offer without breaking your budget.

-Here is a sample 2 day Dublin itinerary, created with 2 children under 10 in mind.
+Here is a sample 2 day Dublin itinerary, created with a family of 4; 2 adults, 2 children.